hema8Codes/hema8Codes/README.md

 </div>

 <h4 align ="left">
-I am a passionate developer from Delhi, India.
-I am an avid explorer of new technologies and profoundly enjoy and work hard to develop projects.
-I am a self-motivated, determined, and discipline person.
+I am a Software developer from Delhi, India.
+An avid explorer of new technologies, I profoundly enjoy and work hard to develop projects.
+I am a self-motivated person.
 My interest includes software development, web development, and data structures and algorithms and I love participating in various technical events.
-I am enthusiastic in solving problems and need opportunities to utilise technical skills in a diverse strategy.
-There is a profound power for advancing knowledge in the real world environment and it originates in implementation in real world.
-I am perceptive , a quick learner and adept in whatever I do.
-I always thrive on my hard work.
+I am enthusiastic in solving problems and currently exploring the GPS and geospatial technology.
 </h4>
 <br>
 <br>